web2solutions/MAP-API/README.md

 	--status-file=filename
 		if set, writes the status of the server process(es) to the file

+	plackup
+		is the middleware application

+	-R
+		set middleware to reload application when it files change, like for example when you upload a new file.

+	/opt/MAP-API/lib/MAP
+		is the aplication path

+	-E development
+		environment name. just a flag

+	-s Twiggy
+		set the HTTP server which the middleware will use to run your application

+	bin/app.pl
+		path of the Dancer PSGI wrapper of the API

 restart DEV API branch

 	start_server --restart --pid-file=apidevenv_pid --status-file=apidevenv_status